3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 It may not have occurred to you that advisors and planners look at their book of business as their own business.
 Cultivating your book of business to maintain and add new clients is critical to being a successful business advisor.
 It is likely the organization where you are employed will have a system to collect all of your client information that you can refer to and update as needed.
 Financial planners who have their own practice will need to purchase a CRM system or build their own system for collecting important client data.

 A book of business includes the basics: client name and contact information.
-A really good book of business houses additional information, so the advisor can recall details from previous meetings with a client.
+A strong book of business includes additional information, so the advisor can recall details from previous meetings with a client.
 Some key items to include for each client are:

 • demographics (e.g., age and occupation)